Frequently Asked Questions

 - Planes: Our twin-engine aircraft provide comfort and safety.
 Every seat is a window seat accessed by a center aisle.

 - Flexibility: We have more flight departure times than other tour operators, making it easier to schedule a flight that suits your itinerary and also allows easier rescheduling as weather conditions necessitate.

 We operate in Denali only during the summer months (May-September).
 We re-locate to Anchorage from October-April and are available for questions and reservations via email (firstname.lastname@example.org) and phone (907.683.2261).

 Yes!
 Children under age 2-years are lap babies and are free of charge; a lap baby does not get his/her own seat.
 We appreciate advance notice when you will be traveling with a lap baby.
 Children aged 2-12 qualify for a reduced fare.

 Although our scheduled flights during the summer are our primary focus, we do offer charter services on occasion.
 Please contact our office directly for prices and availability.

-Yes, we offer courtesy shuttles to and from all area accommodations and landmarks.
+Yes, we offer courtesy shuttles to and from hotels, campgrounds, and landmarks.
+Please note that we can not typically offer shuttles from Airbnbs.
+Please contact us with questions about pick-ups from a specific location.
 Pick-up times range from 30-60 minutes prior to flight times, depending on location.

 No, we do not have an individual passenger weight limit and we do not charge additional fees based on passenger weight.
 Please note that passengers must be able to enter and exit the airplane door.
 Please contact our office with specific questions.